 - Madness Mantra: "It should've been me, It should've been me," says Ben after he thinks Gwen has been killed.

-- Noodle Incident: The film doesn't detail how Vilgax escaped the Null Void.
+- Noodle Incident: The film doesn't detail how Vilgax escaped the Null Void. note

 - Taking the Bullet: Gluto wraps around a blaster aimed at Gwen, and is splattered by the discharge.
 He gets better.